 Best Washers for $800 or Less

-These workhorses from CR's tests handle loads of laundry at a low price
+These workhorses from CR's tests handle loads of laundry at a relatively low price

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 You don’t have to pay $1,000 or more to get a washing machine that cleans well.
-And though Consumer Reports tests plenty of washers that cost far more, most of us would rather spend less.
+Consumer Reports tests plenty of washers that cost that or more, but most of us would rather spend less.

 - How CR Tests Washing Machines